 MRC has denied any role or links to his murder, a point emphasised by its chairman at the AGM, but the case has heightened tensions in the region.

 “The assassination of Sikhosiphi ‘Bazooka’ Radebe (22nd March 2016) has caused further upheaval and concern within the Amadiba community.
-What assistance has MRC afforded the South African police to promote resolution of the murder and to ensure calming of the social turbulence within the community?” a proxy holder asked at the MRC AGM on 30th of May 2019.
+What assistance has MRC afforded the South African police to promote resolution of the murder and to ensure calming of the social turbulence within the community?” a proxy holder asked at the MRC annual general meeting (AGM) on 30 May 2019.

 “We’ve dealt on corruption in the South African police force, we’ve dealt on an alleged murder, what else have we dealt on…..so I’m here in Australia and you’re telling me I should be responsible for corruption in the South African police force?” replied MRC chairman Mark Caruso.